• 4.5/5 out of 207+ reviews.

 • your toddler shows hyperactive behavior

-• your toddler falls asleep earlier than normal
+• your toddler falls asleep earlier than usual

 What are the consequences of sleep deprivation in your toddler?

-A single night of staying up late won't cause too many problems for your child, but chronic sleep deprivation can have unpleasant consequences.
+Occasional night waking will not cause many problems for your child, but chronic sleep deprivation can have unpleasant consequences.
 It can, for example, lead to:

 • Behavioral problems